MGovier/WebWorker-MD5/README.md

 ## About
 The main functionality is located in `app/src`.
 This is written using ES6, so babel is used to transpile for browser compatibility.
 Run `npm run build` to re-generate the files in `app/public/js/`, which are served to the client.

-Linting is provided by ESLint using Airbnb's guide.
+Linting with ESLint using Airbnb's guide.
 Run `npm run lint` to check JS `src` files.